 Finally, reasoning-based safeguards, such as complex prompting~\cite{li2025coca} or zero-shot setups~\cite{zahan2025leveraging}, help reduce the likelihood that models succeed by recalling exact matches.

-\faHandPointRight \ Overall, while no strategy can fully eliminate the risk of contamination when the training dataset is unavailable, the combination of temporal filtering, benchmark design, deduplication, cross-dataset validation, and transparent reporting significantly reduces its impact.
-These measures ensure results are more reflective of model capability rather than memorisation, and provide the community with practical standards for trustworthy LLM evaluation.
+\faHandPointRight \ While no strategy can entirely eliminate the risk of contamination when the training dataset is unavailable, we recommend a combination of temporal filtering, benchmark design consideration, deduplication, cross-dataset validation, and ablation studies to greatly reduce its impact.
+These measures ensure results reflect model capabilities rather than memorisation and provide the community with practical standards for trustworthy LLM evaluation.

 \textbf{RQ3: Replicability and Reproducibility}